 James wants to help Christians live out their faith in practical ways.

-He begins with one of the hardest topics humanity faces: how to manage when life throws tough situations at you.
+He begins with one of the hardest questions humanity faces: How do you manage when life throws tough situations at you?

 Why is this so important?
-The simple fact of life is that we all go through tough times.
-There is no one who is exempt from struggle in life.
-If we’re being totally honest, when we look at the struggles and trials of some people we would gladly swap our own tough times with theirs!
-But no one feels our tough times like we feel our own.
-So it does no good to tell people, “Well, you should be thankful that your tough times aren’t as bad as so-and-so.
-You should count your blessings because it could be worse!”
+The simple fact of life is that we all go through tough times—no one is exempt from life’s struggles.
+If we’re being totally honest, when we look at the trials of some, we would gladly swap our own tough times with theirs!
+No one feels our tough times like we feel our own.
+So it does no good to tell people, “Well, you should be thankful that your tough times aren’t as bad as (fill in the blank _____).
+You should count your blessings because it could be a lot worse!”

 Yeah.
 I feel much better now.
 Thanks for your help.
 I still feel my pain.
 You don’t feel my pain the way that I do.
 Go feel your own pain, and leave me and mine alone.

-So we can’t really compare our troubles to someone else, because we still go through our troubles and trials.
-What we can do is learn how to manage and survive through those tough times.
-We turn to all sorts of ways to survive.
+So we can’t really compare our troubles to someone else’s or their troubles to ours.
+What we can do is learn how to manage and survive through our tough times.
 We all have different ways of coping, from mental tricks to substance abuse.
 Here’s what James says in verses 1:2-18:

 Do not be deceived, my beloved brothers.
 Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
 Of his own will he brought us forth by the word of truth, that we should be a kind of firstfruits of his creatures.

-James begins his letter by describing the readers’ beliefs about trials and the testing of their faith and their responses to them.
+James begins his letter by describing the readers’ beliefs about trials, the testing of their faith, and their responses to them.
 He’s not saying, “You should cope by being happy about tough times because tough times produce good things.”
 He’s saying, “This is how you have coped in the past.”
-But putting up with tough times isn’t the best way to gain wisdom!
+But putting up with tough times isn’t the best way to gain wisdom.
 If you want wisdom, ask God.

-Rather than being opportunities for self-improvement, trials serve to reveal our need for and dependence on God and drive us to ask God for the things we need.
+Rather than being opportunities for self-improvement, trials serve to reveal our need for and dependence on God.
+They drive us to ask God for the things we need.
 Too often we get confused about what we need and what we think we need.
 We also start to view stuff as a sign of blessing.
 It’s not new.
-It was a common error in the first century, as much as today, to suppose that one’s prosperity is the result of “living right.”
+It was a common error in the first century, as much as today—to suppose that one’s prosperity is the result of “living right.”
 In fact, it became a joke in my family.
 I think it started out playing a board game.
-Dad had a great roll of the dice and made a great move and he responded, “Hey, I live right!”
+Dad had a great roll of the dice, made a great move, and he responded, “Hey, I live right!”
 As if God cared about a silly board game.
 But we do believe that way with a lot of life.
-“Look at everything so-and-so has going for him.
+“Look at everything he has going for him.
 Yup, he must live right.”

 How do we endure?
 Here are 4 tips to help get you started: